jessicahoganma/Python_SQL/README.md

 ![Screen Shot 2022-03-18 at 9 42 01 PM](https://user-images.githubusercontent.com/98434176/159107160-c4722526-9d97-4a43-ac9e-bc4addbe134c.png)

 2.4 - Define Query Execution Function
-The final step of this stage is to create a function which will allow us to execute queries written in SQL.
+The final step of this stage is to create a function which will allows you to execute queries written in SQL.
 ![Screen Shot 2022-03-18 at 9 59 44 PM](https://user-images.githubusercontent.com/98434176/159107587-c9bd3be9-ef99-45e1-ad56-b37b98dddafb.png)

 ### 3.Creating Tables